Long Island Latino Studies Minor

 The minor in Latino studies promotes a critical understanding of Latinos and Latinas as an integral socio-cultural component of the United States and Latin American societies.
 The program explores such topics as race, class, gender, ethnicity, transnational connections and the Latino/a intercultural processes in the U.S. This minor combines well with social sciences and humanities majors.
 Since it employs interdisciplinary research methods, it also enhances a variety of other majors and fields of study.

-No matter where your career takes you, a minor in Latino studies at St. Joseph’s College will help you prepare for your future.
+No matter where your career takes you, a minor in Latino studies at St. Joseph's University will help you prepare for your future.

 Julia Boris ’22